-These gluten-free Pecan Pie Mini Muffins are a bite-sized muffin version of pecan pie.
+These gluten-free Mini Pecan Pies are a bite-sized version of pecan pie.
 And oh, yes, they are every bit as irresistible and as delicious as you can imagine!
-February 20 is National Muffin Day so it’s the perfect time to share this recipe with you!
-(For future reference, Pecan Pie Day is celebrated on July 12.)

-In addition to the bite-sized factor—because bite-sized is always nice in my opinion—why mini muffins instead of regular-sized muffins?
-Well, the mini muffins not only look like mini pecan pies (they’re flat on top because there is no leavening agent); you also get a higher ratio of the perfectly caramelized outside to the delightful yummy inside than you would if you made regular-sized muffins.
+In addition to the bite-sized factor—because bite-sized is always nice in my opinion—why minis instead of regular-sized individual pecan pies?
+With the mini version you not only get the flat top that makes them look just like pecan pie but you also get a higher ratio of the perfectly caramelized outside to the delightful yummy inside than you would if you made the larger-size muffins.

 While I and so many gfe readers love my Crustless Pecan Pie, as you all know I also love muffins.
 Every day.
 Not just on Muffin Day.
 As evidenced by the multitude of delicious muffin recipes on gfe, including all those shared in March Muffin Madness events over the years.
-So, Pecan Pie Muffins seem like an obvious gfe creation, right?
+So, Mini Pecan Pies, aka Pecan Pie Mini Muffins, seem like an obvious gfe creation, right?

 That’s the only ingredient change but my version also comes with a shorter baking time because oddly, the baking time for most gluten-full versions shared online is way too long.
-When I initially made these muffins, I did not question the baking time and the mini muffins turned out both hard as a rock and next to impossible to remove from the muffin tin.
+When I initially made these treats, I did not question the baking time and they turned out both hard as a rock and next to impossible to remove from the muffin tin.

-I had not thought of these Pecan Pie Mini Muffins again until recently when I came across the recipe when going through one of my recipe boxes.
+I had not thought of these Mini Pecan Pies again until recently when I came across the recipe when going through one of my recipe boxes.
 (Side note: Don’t throw away those gluten-full recipes!
 Most can be converted to gluten-free versions.)
-I instantly wanted Pecan Pie Muffins so as soon as I had pecans on hand, I made a batch.
+I instantly wanted gluten-free Mini Pecan Pies so, as soon as I had pecans on hand, I made a batch.

 Oh, how I loved them!
 I shared them with my mom who also loved them.

-Fill muffin liners almost full when making these gluten-free Pecan Mini Muffins.
+Fill muffin liners almost full when making these gluten-free Mini Pecan Pies.

 I had heard about If You Care muffin/cupcake liners over the years and always read that they worked very well but the liners I’d used worked well enough.
 Until now.

 The description of the If You Care Unbleached Baking Cups says “No greasing needed.”
 That description is spot on.
 The liners peel away from the muffins easily.
-They were perfect for these muffins.
-Honestly, I’m amazed at how easily the muffins come out of these muffin/cupcake liners.
+They were perfect for these Mini Pecan Pies.
+Honestly, I’m amazed at how easily they come out of these muffin/cupcake liners.

 If You Care makes non-stick unbleached baking cups for regular-sized muffins and jumbo muffins, as well as parchment paper and many more products.

-I ordered mine from Amazon but I understand that you can get them at a much lower price at local stores, including discount stores.
+I ordered mine from Amazon but I understand you can get them at a much lower price at local stores, including discount stores.
 You can also order them at a reasonable price from If You Care’s own website.
-I am not affiliated with If You Care but I will probably do that next time when I wish to stock up.
+I am not affiliated with If You Care but I will probably order directly from them the next time I wish to stock up.

 Finally, no xanthan gum is needed for this recipe.
 However, if your gluten-free flour mix includes it, your results should still be fine.
-Now go bake some gluten-free Pecan Pie Mini Muffins because everyone deserves a little pecan pie!
+Now go bake some gluten-free Mini Pecan Pies because everyone deserves a little pecan pie.
+Pun intended!

 More Gluten-Free Mini Muffin and Tassie Recipes